-techniques.
-Selection of problem must be approved by 6627 student's adviser, instructor under whom the study is to be made, and the appropriate director of the Graduate School or Dean of Arts and Sciences.
+6626 6627 A study of a problem or problems using research techniques.
+Selection of problem must be approve by student's adviser, instructor under whom the study is to be made, and the appropriate director of the Graduate School or Dean of Arts and Sciences.
 Note: Total credit for any combination of enrollments in these courses may not exceed six semester hours.
 See semester hour limits listed under Course Restrictions in General Regulations section.